jbake1990/ICAV-Time-Server/DEPLOYMENT.md

-# ICAV Time Tracker - Vercel Deployment Guide
+# ICAV Time Tracker - Vercel + Neon Deployment Guide

-This guide will walk you through deploying the ICAV Time Tracker web app and database to Vercel, and connecting your iOS app.
+This guide will walk you through deploying the ICAV Time Tracker web app to Vercel with a Neon PostgreSQL database, and connecting your iOS app.

 ## Prerequisites

 1. **GitHub Account** - Your code needs to be on GitHub
 2. **Vercel Account** - Sign up at [vercel.com](https://vercel.com)
 3. **Vercel CLI** (optional) - `npm i -g vercel`

+**Note:** No separate Neon account needed - Vercel will handle the Neon setup automatically!

 ## Step 1: Push Code to GitHub